UnlucksMcGee/minecraft_all_advancements_tracker/readme.md

 If you have a second monitor, then you can have this spreadsheet open there, for your planning.
 Otherwise you could also have the spreadsheet open on your phone, to view your progress.

+Note: the progress only updates when the game is saved or paused.

 ## To run:
 See the [youtube walkthrough and demo](https://youtu.be/RamvJtxFHx0) or follow the steps below.